jsdelivrbot/Android-Plugin/navihelp/README.md

 ## Initialization

 There are no initialization methods.
 When adding it to the `core`, you must provide a reference to a `NaviShare` object!
+Since `NaviHelp` is a fragment, we can add it to our view by simply adding the fragment to the main content container.

 ```java
 // In your MainActivity